 \section{Introduction}

-This is the sixth in a series of seven papers that describe the Pan-STARRS1 Surveys, the data processing algorithms, calibration, and the resulting data products. \citet[][Paper I]{Chambers2017} describes the \PS\ Surveys, an overview of the \PS\ System, the resulting image and catalog data products, a discussion of the overall data quality and basic characteristics, and a summary of of important results. \citet[][Paper II]{Magnier2017a} describes how the various data processing stages are organised and implemented, \citet[][Paper III]{Waters2017} describes the details of the pixel processing algorithms, including detrending, warping, and adding (to create stacked images) and subtracting (to create difference images) and resulting image products and their properties. \citet[][Paper IV]{Magnier2017b} describes the details of the source detection and photometry, including point-spread-function and extended source fitting models, and the techniques for forced photometry measurements. \citet[][Paper V]{Magnier2017c} describes the final calibration process, and the resulting photometric and astrometric quality.
+This is the sixth in a series of seven papers that describe the Pan-STARRS1 Surveys, the data processing algorithms, calibration, and the resulting data products. \citet[][Paper I]{Chambers2017} describe the \PS\ Surveys, an overview of the \PS\ System, the resulting image and catalog data products, a discussion of the overall data quality and basic characteristics, and a summary of important results. \citet[][Paper II]{Magnier2017a} describe how the various data processing stages of the Pan-STARRS Image Processing Pipeline (IPP) are organised and implemented, \citet[][Paper III]{Waters2017} describe the details of the pixel processing algorithms, including detrending, warping, and adding (to create stacked images) and subtracting (to create difference images) and resulting image products and their properties. \citet[][Paper IV]{Magnier2017b} describe the details of the source detection and photometry, including point-spread-function and extended source fitting models, and the techniques for forced photometry measurements. \citet[][Paper V]{Magnier2017c} describe the final calibration process, and the resulting photometric and astrometric quality.
 This paper (Paper VI) describes the \PS\ database, the data products, and details of their organization in the \PS\ database. \citet[][Paper VII]{Huber2017} will describe the Medium Deep Survey in detail, including the unique issues and data products specific to that survey.

-{ {\em Note: These papers are being placed on arXiv.org to provide crucial support information at the time of the public release of Data Release 1 (DR1).
-We expect the arXiv versions to be updated prior to submission to the Astrophysical Journal in January 2017.
-Feedback and suggestions for additional information from early users of the data products are welcome during the submission and refereeing process.}}